davenquinn/xenoliths/paper/text/figure-captions.md

 but is based on key geologic constraints from subduction channel schists [@Kidder2003].
-The effects of deep upwelling corresponding with the Mendocino slab window are shown for several of the models, in a manner similar to **A**.
+The effects of deep upwelling corresponding with the Mendocino slab window are shown for several of the models, in a manner similar to (a).

 ##model_comparison
-Comparisons of "modern" (1.65 Ma) sub-Salinia geotherms for each of the modeled scenarios.
+Comparisons of Crystal Knob eruptive (1.65 Ma) sub-Salinia geotherms for each of the modeled scenarios.
 The profiles corresponding with a young underplated slab (Monterey-plate equivalent), wholesale mantle-lithosphere replacement by the slab window, and a Cretaceous Farallon slab both with and without deep slab-window reheating are shown.
-The results as shown are purely conductive geotherms in the absence of erosion and thus might be biased towards lower temperatures relative to measured xenolith pressure--temperature constraints [see @sec:model_bias].
+The results as shown are purely conductive geotherms in the absence of erosion and thus might be biased towards lower temperatures relative to measured xenolith pressure--temperature constraints [see @sec:model_supplement].

 ##cross_sections
 Cross sections showing the evolution of southern California during the